AnotherSadGit/PesterAssertExceptionThrown/README.md

 #### Test that a function taking two arguments throws an exception with a specified message
 ```
 { MyFunctionWithTwoArgs -Key 'some text' -Value 10 } |
-	Assert-ExceptionThrown -ExpectedExceptionMessage 'Value was of type int32, expected string'
+    Assert-ExceptionThrown -WithMessage 'Value was of type int32, expected string'
 ```
 The name of the function under test is MyFunctionWithTwoArgs.
 The test will only pass if MyFunctionWithTwoArgs, with the specified arguments, throws an exception with a message